 Flavors & Taste of Cheese

 Aged Gouda cheese is semi-hard with a golden yellow rind.
 Jacob created various flavors by adding mustard, pepper, garlic, and chives.
 There was also smoked cheese.
-We tasted both young and aged Gouda cheese.
+We tasted both young and aged ones.
 Younger the cheese, creamier the texture.
 Aged cheese is harder and has a nutty flavor.
 The quality of the cheese depends on the animal’s milk, the grass on which it feeds, the fat content of the milk, the processing, and the aging.
 The best cheeses are produced from the milk of animals which graze on fresh grass and herbs which grow naturally on pastures.
 Cheese produced in farmhouses is “boerenkaas” or “farmers’ cheese” and has four-sided labels.
 Factory cheese has round labels.
 By the time we were initiated into the intricacies of cheese-making, we were ready to sing “tu cheese badi hai mast!”

 Clogs – Handcrafted Wooden Shoes